wilcoxeg/MoTR/README.md

 - `witzel_eyetr_data` is a tabularized machine-readable version of the data presented in Tables 1-6 of Witzel et al., (2012), which reports eyetracking data for these same materials.

+- `stats_df.csv` stores the parameters from running lmer models and are used for power analysis. `power_df.csv` contains statistical powers of models and settings used in our experiment; `power_df_simulation.csv` is the file of statistical powers of varying participants numbers for different methods.
+They are all generated from `analysis_attachment_bayesian.Rmd` power analysis chunks.

 #### Scripts

-- `analysis_attachment.Rmd` is R code to run Bayesian hierarchical models to study the by-item differences between high attachment and low attachment conditions.
+- `analysis_attachment_bayesian.Rmd` is R code to run Bayesian hierarchical models to study the by-item differences between high attachment and low attachment conditions.

-- To access the Bayesian models from this experiment, please [click on this link](https://osf.io/4g7pr/?view_only=d628c9fda891434bb9ad4aa13b5d21ab).
+- To access the Bayesian models from this experiment, please [click on this OSF link](https://osf.io/4g7pr/?view_only=d628c9fda891434bb9ad4aa13b5d21ab).

 #### Visualizations